mverseanalysis/mverse/README.md

 # mverse

-_A User Friendly Multiverse Analysis Package in R for Researchers, Educators, and Students in Statistics._

 _mverse_ is an extension to multiverse package which allows users perform to create explorable multiverse analysis in R. This extension provides user friendly abstraction